-Here it is June already!
-Do you know what fresh Florida June Produce is in season now?
+Hey, it's June already!
+Do you know what fresh produce is in season now?
 What favorite fruits and vegetables are in season during the month of June?

 If you love easy & amazing recipes join the Flour On My Face Newsletter and get each of my new recipes delivered right to your inbox.

 The hot Florida summers and heavy rains we experience from June to September during our rainy season are rough on fruit and vegetable plants.

 Tropical fruits taste amazing and can be used in many recipes.